Multi-messenger constraints on LIGO/Virgo/KAGRA gravitational wave binary black holes merging in AGN disks: Results

+We also calculate the $\lambda$ posterior for sub-populations of our sample; these posteriors are also plotted in Figure \ref{fig:lambda_posteriors}.
+Our first modified inference considers only the BBHs coincident with flares (8 BBHs); in this case, $\lambda$ is interpreted as the fraction of BBHs with coincident flares that actually produced a counterpart flare.
+This analysis yields an upper limit of $\lambda < 29\%$, indicating that up to this fraction of BBHs with coincident AGN flares are genuine multimessenger sources.

+We next introduce BBH mass cuts to examine whether $\lambda$ has any dependence on BBH mass.
+We run our analysis using separately ``low"- and ``high"-mass BBHs, specifically using BBHs with median primary component masses $m_1$ less/greater than 40 $M_\odot$, and median final masses $m_{\rm fin}$ less/greater than the same threshold.
+The primary mass cut is motivated by the understanding that black holes in the upper mass gap are more likely to originate from hierarchical mergers than isolated binaries, with the pair-instability supernova mass gap recently identified to be within $40-50~M_\odot$ \citep{MaganaHernandez:2025fkm,antonini2025gravitationalwavesrevealpairinstability,tong_evidence_2025}, and predictions indeed showing that the AGN formation channel is expected to significantly contribute to the merger rate of binaries with $m_1>40~M_\odot$ \citep{gayathri_black_2021}.
+The final mass cut is independently motivated by identifying an appropriate threshold with which to split the bimodal distribution of final masses from GWTC-3.0.

+In this study, both of these mass cuts result in the identification of high-mass BBH populations with more associated flares and GW-flare coincidences than their low-mass counterparts: the high primary mass population is has a total of 8 coincidences with 6 of the AGN flares versus 3 coincidences with 3 flares in the low primary mass population, and the high final mass population has 10 coincidences with 7 flares versus 1 coincidence with 1 flare in the low final mass population.
+While these differences in high/low-mass associations would be considerably interesting if evident of an increased flare production rate from high-mass BBHs, the present statistics are insensitive to the tendency of high-mass BBHs to have larger localization volumes: higher mass BBHs can be detected at larger distances than low-mass events, and the subsequent larger volume leads to an increased rate of chance coincidence.

 To investigate the dependence of $\lambda$ on AGN luminosity, we first take the AGN mass predicted to produce the most BBH mergers from \citealt{rowan_black_2024}, specifically $M_{\rm SMBH} = 10^7~ M_\odot$.
-We then convert this mass into luminosity via the AGN mass-luminosity relationships in \citealt{wandel_central_1999} and \citealt{kaspi_reverberation_2000}, and calculate the $\lambda$ posterior including background AGN more luminous than the respective values and fold in our AGN selection function.
-Because the final constraints are dominated by the large number of non-detections, the resulting $\lambda$ posteriors are largely the same as those from our fiducial analysis despite the significant ($\sim 1-2$ order of magnitude) change in background AGN density at the redshifts of interest ($z\sim0.2-0.6$).
+We then convert this mass into luminosity via the AGN mass-luminosity relationships in \citealt{wandel_central_1999} and \citealt{kaspi_reverberation_2000}, finding thresholds of $L^{\rm AGN}_{\rm bol} \sim 3 \cdot 10^42$ and $\sim 5 \cdot 10^41$ erg s$^{-1}$, respectively.
+We then recalculate the $\lambda$ posterior in both cases, including AGN brighter than the respective bolometric luminosity value instead of the ZTF-motiviated magnitude cut for our fiducial study.
+While these cuts cause significant changes in background AGN density ($\sim$1-2 orders of magnitude), the posteriors for these analyses are largely the same as that of our first fiducial analysis.